Michael-Beukman/NERTransfer/README.md

 # NER Transfer - Interpretation and Analysis
 # About
 This is an project that investigates transfer learning in low-resourced languages, specifically in a named entity recognition (NER) task.
-This repository contains the code, the trained models can be found [here](https://huggingface.co/mbeukman) and the report can be found [here](https://github.com/Michael-Beukman/NERTransfer/blob/main/doc/report.pdf).
+This repository contains the code, the trained models can be found [here](https://huggingface.co/mbeukman) and the paper (accepted to the AfricaNLP Workshop 2022) can be found [here](https://openreview.net/forum?id=HKWMFqfN8b5).

 Further, many visualisations are available in [./analysis/](https://github.com/Michael-Beukman/NERTransfer/tree/main/analysis).
 Finally, the raw predictions and results can be found in [./src/runs/v10/models/](https://github.com/Michael-Beukman/NERTransfer/tree/main/src/runs/v10/models)
 # Contents